Selling on Amazon FBA – Boost or Burden for Your Online Shop?

 Selling successfully on Amazon FBA will require that you have an attractive product portfolio.
-Your products have to be economical, unique and have minimal competition.
+Your products have to be economical, unique, and have minimal competition.
 Easy right?
 Unfortunately, these three factors require more preparation and research than one might think.
-Here are a few tricks of the trade to help you up your product game.
+Here are a few tricks of the trade to help you up to your product game.

 Find the Best Products to Sell on Amazon With Thorough Research

 The Amazon Marketplace trends always adapt to external factors.
-Lockdowns and restrictions led to a rise in board games, video games and home training equipment as well as supplements.
+Lockdowns and restrictions led to a rise in board games, video games, and home training equipment as well as supplements.
 Try to keep these factors in mind when looking for new products.

 Now, where to buy these products you want to sell on Amazon FBA?
-Sourcing platforms such as Wish or Alibaba are a great source for inspiration.
+Sourcing platforms such as Wish or Alibaba are a great source of inspiration.
 The homepages are full of articles that can inspire you during your product search or that you can add to your product portfolio right away.

 Amazon also has its own list of best-selling products which is updated hourly.
 Taking into account the three categories we already mentioned, the following are the top sellers, as of December 2021:

 - Toys and games – Tim Burton themed speakers, Hasbro’s “Connect 4” and the original Slinky Walking Spring Toy (the 90’s called, they want their Christmas wishlist back).